Ar-maan05/mcp-persist/docs/production.md

 **Strategies to manage memory and cardinality:**
 1. **Always configure a TTL:** Set a reasonable `ttl` on `RedisEventStore` so inactive streams and their events are automatically evicted by Redis.
 2. **Use `volatile-lru` or `volatile-ttl` eviction policy:** Configure Redis with an eviction policy that only targets keys with an expiration time set. **Do not use `allkeys-lru` or `allkeys-random`**, as these can evict the global `{prefix}counter` key (which has no TTL).
 If the counter key is evicted, the ID sequence resets, breaking stream resumability guarantees.
 3. **Configure `max_stream_length`:** Set `max_stream_length` to cap the maximum number of event IDs stored in each stream's ZSET, preventing individual busy streams from growing too large.
-For high-churn deployments — lots of short-lived, one-off client streams — a modest cap such as `max_stream_length=1000` bounds each stream's index while still covering any realistic resume backlog (a client more than that many events behind only replays the most recent `max_stream_length`).
+For high-churn deployments (lots of short-lived, one-off client streams), a modest cap such as `max_stream_length=1000` bounds each stream's index while still covering any realistic resume backlog (a client more than that many events behind only replays the most recent `max_stream_length`).
 Pair it with a `ttl` so the trimmed events' payload hashes expire rather than lingering:

    ```python
    RedisEventStore(redis_client, ttl=3600, max_stream_length=1000)